fastify/fastify-vite/README.md

-To fetch data on the server, use it for server rendering, and rehydrate later for client rendering, similar to what Nuxt.js and Next.js do, there are two approaches made possible with this plugin
+To fetch data on the server, use it for server rendering, and rehydrate later for client rendering, similar to what Nuxt.js and Next.js do, there are two approaches made possible with this plugin.

 ### Prepass: fetch data before any Vue code runs